openfort-xyz/walletconnect-wallet-sample/README.md

 - `wallets/react-wallet-v2/src/lib/constants.ts`
     - `...MUMBAI_BUNDLER...` URL of a valid bundler.
 This sample is configured to run on the Mumbai network.

+- `wallets/react-wallet-v2/src/lib/EIP4337Lib.ts`
+    - `...OPENFORT_ACCOUNT...` with the address the Openfort account to use.

 5. Run `yarn dev` or `npm run dev` to start local development